Por tu amor: Plot

 Cielo is a very proud girl.
 She lives with her father, Nicolas, her grandmother, Paz and her sister Brisa (Margarita Mangana).
 She took the role of her mother to Brisa since they have lost their mom when they were just little girls.

 Cielo is engaged to a town doctor, Sergio Zambrano (Gerardo Murguia).

 During the wedding preparations, she learned that Sergio has fallen under the influence of her sister Brisa and that he spent a wild passionate night on a beach with her.

 To keep the good family name, Cielo sacrificed her love.
 She broke up her engagement to Sergio and forced him to marry her sister Brisa instead.

 Towards Marco, Cielo shows nothing but despise and contempt, she is not aware that slowly, she started to fall in love with him.

 Marco doesn't know his biological roots; he grew up as an orphan and that left big trails in his life.
 But, in spite of that, with his persistence, he made big fortune.
 In front of Cielo, he acts like a bastard, without any manners and education.
 Even when he is in love with Cielo; he has his long time mistress, Miranda (Katie Barberi).

 Miranda is a young adventuress, who is capable of doing everything to have Marco marry her.
 The big part in San Carlos belongs to Raquel and a secret she thought was buried deep in the past.
 Meanwhile, Sergio is unhappy with his own marriage, he comes to bother Cielo all the time.
 To counter, Cielo accepted Marco's marriage proposal.

 Now, there are a lot of things working against Marco and Cielo and Miranda comes with a vengeance to take what she thought belonged to her.

-History

-On Monday, May 31, 1999, Canal de las Estrellas started broadcasting Por tu amor weekdays at 8:00pm, replacing Nunca te olvidaré.
-The last episode was broadcast on Friday, October 1, 1999 with Laberintos de pasión replacing it on Monday, October 4, 1999.

-From Monday, May 8, 2000 to Friday, September 15, 2000, Univisión broadcast Por tu amor weeknights at 7pm/6c, replacing Soñadoras.
-The last episode was broadcast on Friday, September 15, 2000 at 7pm/6c, with Locura de amor replacing it on Monday, September 18, 2000.

-From Tuesday, July 24, 2001 to Saturday, December 1, 2001, Galavisión broadcast Por tu amor every Tuesday to Saturday mornings at 5am/4c, replacing Marisol.
-The last episode was broadcast on Saturday, December 1, 2001 at 5am/4c, with Mujeres engañadas replacing it on Tuesday, December 4, 2001.